ouya/docs/content-review-guidelines.md

 So go make some great games...

-For any questions or clarifications, please contact us at devsupport@ouya.tv
+For any questions or clarifications, please contact us at `devsupport@ouya.tv`.

 ##Icons

 * The application image that is shown in the launcher is embedded inside of the APK itself.
-The expected file is in res/drawable-xhdpi/ouya_icon.png and the image size must be 732x412.
+The expected file is in `res/drawable-xhdpi/ouya_icon.png` and the image size must be `732x412`.

 * The icon that is shown in the app settings is embedded inside of the APK itself.
-The expected file is in res/drawable/app_icon.png and the image size must be 96x96.
+The expected file is in `res/drawable/app_icon.png` and the image size must be `96x96`.

-The 732x412 icon displays in the Play section of the OUYA Launcher.
+The `732x412` icon displays in the Play section of the `Cortex TV` Launcher.

 <img src="https://s3.amazonaws.com/ouya-docs/images/PlayStore_732x412.png"/>

-The 732x412 icon displays in the Discover section of the OUYA Launcher.
+The `732x412` icon displays in the Discover section of the OUYA Launcher.

 <img src="https://s3.amazonaws.com/ouya-docs/images/Discover_732x412.png"/>

-The 96x96 icon displays on some legacy Android settings pages.
+The `96x96` icon displays on some legacy Android settings pages.

 <img src="https://s3.amazonaws.com/ouya-docs/images/Settings_96x96.png"/>